• Home

 Walking Tacos

 First is the recipe for the Taco Seasoning.
-Of course, if you want, it’s perfectly okay to purchase the seasoning mix envelope.
-I have all the seasonings in my pantry so I find it just as easy to mix it really quickly!
+Of course, you can purchase the seasoning mix envelope if you want.
+I have all the seasonings in my pantry, so I find it just as easy to mix it really quickly!

-Ok, now for the Walking Tacos (I just like to say that Walking Tacos, Walking Tacos…like, do you get the image of a taco actually walking too?
-Food commercials used to have characters like the Kool-Aid man, Mr. Peanut and the Pillsbury Doughboy.
-Can’t you just see Walking Taco representing Taco Bell?)
+Okay, now for the Walking Tacos recipe.
+(I just like to say that Walking Tacos, Walking Tacos…like, do you get the image of a taco walking, too?
+Food commercials used to have characters like the Kool-Aid man, Mr. Peanut, and the Pillsbury Doughboy.)

 While you’re here, check out these recipes